yitong91/StoryGAN/clevr_dataset/README.md

 A sample of the generated dataset.
 For the full dataset, please refer to https://github.com/CrickWu/Clevr-for-StoryGAN

 clevr_dict.npy contains a dictionary, where the key is the image file name and the value is the attribute (conditional input) of the object.
-We input all attributes of the four objects at a time.